132nd-vWing/132nd-Virtual-Wing-Training-Mission-Tblisi/README.md

 This mission is designed for conducting all sort of training within the 132nd Virtual Wing including live fire exercise and aerial refueling.

 132nd Virtual Wing and various other virtual organizations are located in the Tblisi area.
-The 3 airfields in Tblisi (Tblisi-Lochini, Vaziani and Soganlung) all lies within Tblisi TMA (Terminal Manouver Area).
+The 3 airfields in Tblisi (Tblisi-Lochini, Vaziani and Soganlung) all lies within Tblisi TMA (Terminal Manoeuvre Area).

 There are 4 ranges in the vicinity of Tblisi: Marnueli range, Tetra range, Dusheti range and Tianeti range.
 All ranges are close to Tblisi TMA, see full briefing for map overview of Tblisi TMA and range airspace.